bearclaw-proxy/bearclaw/DESIGN.md

 After performing testing, the user can select requests and create issues from them.

-Additionally, the user can enter testing notes on a specific request, the testing detail view, and the methodology detail view.
+Additionally, the user can enter testing notes on a specific request, the testing detail view, and the scenario view.

 Once the user has reviewed and marked as complete all script-generated requests in the test, the user marks the test as complete and moves on to the next test.
 Once they have marked all tests as complete, they mark the assigned item as complete.
-When they have completed all assigned items for the methodology node, they move on to the next step in the methodology.
-The application keeps track of the number of open items assigned to the methodology node so the user does not need to manually mark them as complete.
-If any new requests, tests, or items are assigned to the methodology node, or new parameters are found for endpoints assigned to the methodology node, the application marks all relevent things as incomplete.
+When they have completed all assigned items for the scenario, they move on to the next scenario in the methodology.
+The application keeps track of the number of open items assigned to the scenario so the user does not need to manually mark them as complete.
+If any new requests, tests, or targets are assigned to the scenario, or new parameters are found for endpoints assigned to the scenario, the application marks all relevent things as incomplete.

 As the user continues to test the target application, new locations or endpoints may be identified.
-The application keeps track of these so the user doesn't forget to assign them to methodology nodes.
+The application keeps track of these so the user doesn't forget to assign them to scenarios.

 There are additional views the user can access to analyze the data collected by the proxy:

 - *Parameter view*: Explore the parameters seen by the application, their values, and where they occured.
-- *Testing view*: All incomplete tests accross all methodology nodes and assigned items.
+- *Testing view*: All incomplete tests accross all scenarios and assigned targets.
 - *Issue view*: All issues created by the user.
 - *Notes view*: Everything that the user has entered testing notes on.

 All views in the application support extensive sorting and filtering and allow the user to drill down into related data.

-Finally, the user can generate a report showing what was tested.

 ## Architecture

 The application is written in [rust](https://doc.rust-lang.org/stable/book/).
 This is the language